THAMIZH-ARASU/3D-SEGMENTATION-OF_MEDICAL_IMAGES/README.md

-# CT Scan Segmentation Framework
+# 3D Segmentation of Liver and Tumor

 A modular, extensible, and production-ready framework for 3D CT scan segmentation using PyTorch Lightning, TorchIO, and modern deep learning best practices.
 Supports preprocessing, training, prediction, and evaluation for medical image segmentation tasks.